Polestar 4 Review & Prices

 The Polestar 4’s interior is a light, airy place to sit - especially with one of the lighter-coloured upholstery schemes.
 The huge panoramic sunroof floods the interior with light, too.

-Build quality is very high and there are interesting materials dotted everywhere, such as the 3D ‘knit’ texture on the seats and doors.
+Build quality is very good and there are interesting materials dotted everywhere, such as the 3D ‘knit’ texture on the seats and doors.
 This is made to order, rather than being cut out of larger panels of material - saving waste.
 Ethically-sourced Nappa leather is also an option, though you can keep the interior fully animal-free if you prefer.

 The interior ambience is lifted even further by all-round accent lighting.
 And you don’t get a load of boring colour schemes to choose from - here, they’re all inspired by different planets, and present you with some fun facts about the celestial body of your choice when you select it.

 The huge touchscreen infotainment system - 15.4 inches on the diagonal - runs Google’s Android Automotive operating system.
 This means it’s extremely slick, responding instantly to the touch.
-It also means you get Google maps baked-in for navigation, and other Google apps available to download for navigation or entertainment.
+It also means you get Google Maps baked-in for navigation, and other Google apps available to download for navigation or entertainment.
 You can run Apple CarPlay or Android Auto, if you prefer.

 Not only is this potentially unsafe to operate on the move, it’s also a steep learning curve and places key functions a couple of menu presses away.